hasura/graphql-engine/docs/graphql/core/schema/remote-relationships/remote-schema-relationship-permissions.rst

 Some of the cases in which a remote relationship cannot be derived are:

-1. There are no remote schema permissions defined for the role
+1. There are no remote schema permissions defined for the role.
 2. The role doesn't have access to the types that are used by the remote relationship.